ankaAR/bestiario5e/_creatures/xvart-warlock-of-raxivort.md

 At will: detect magic, mage armor (self only)

-***Spellcasting.*** The xvart is a 3rd-level spellcaster.
+***Lanzamiento de conjuros.*** The xvart is a 3rd-level spellcaster.
 Its spellcasting ability is Charisma (spell save DC ll, +3 to hit with spell attacks).
 It regains its expended spell slots when it finishes a short or long rest.
 It knows the following warlock spells:

 Cantrips (at will): eldritch blast, mage hand, minor illusion, poison spray, prestidigitation